BradySavarie/binary-search-tree/README.md

 <h3>rebalance:</h3> This method rebuilds the binary search tree to make it balanced.
 It performs an in-order traversal to obtain the node values, constructs a new balanced tree using the buildTree method, and updates the root of the tree.

 <h3>prettyPrint:</h3> This method prints the binary search tree in a visually appealing format.
 It takes an optional parameter node indicating the current node to start printing from, prefix for indentation, and a boolean flag isLeft indicating whether the node is a left child.
+This is a third-party helper function and was not written by me.

 <hr>